 Personal assistance is available to all students.
 Each student is assigned a member of the faculty who shall serve as the student's advisor.
 The school Director is also available when needed to discuss any personal issue a student may need help with, issues discussed can be kept confidential.
-Resources are available for a variety of subjects to assist students outside of the school such as substance abuse, drug prevention, social services.
+Referrals are given to students for a variety of subjects, which include: substance abuse, drug prevention, social services and employment services.